Wall Street. Money never sleeps – Is greed good? Character is the ability to stare into the abyss and not go in.

 Why does a company that has nothing to do with another company have a right to buy it?
 Just because of money?
 We do not think so.

-We should to have character.
+We should have character.
 Character is the ability, as Holbrook said in the film, to stare into the abyss and not go in.
 If you want to live an honest life, it is going to cost you something.
 And the more honest you are, the more expensive it becomes.
 And that is the film Wall Street is about too: how much is it going cost you?

 I think we can finish with the dialogue between Bud and his father, that summarize the main idea of the film: